Hiba-Malkan/crack-the-code/README.md

 demo: https://crack-the-code-chi.vercel.app/

-crack the code is a code-breaking game where you try to guess the secret 4 digit code
+crack the code is a code-breaking game where you try to guess the secret 4- digit code. you get 6 attempts to do so in order to win. past that, you can try till you guess the code correctly.

 # how to play
 the game generates a random 4 digit no. that you have to guess.